SAG-Agent: Enabling Long-Horizon Reasoning in Strategy Games via Dynamic Knowledge Graphs: Methodology

 \subsection{Reasoning and Decision-Making Module}

-The reasoning module is the decision-making engine of KG-Agent, responsible for a continuous cycle of skill invocation, augmentation, refinement, and evaluation.
-It orchestrates a hierarchical decision-making process that leverages the structured knowledge in both the SA-KG and Procedural Memory to intelligently balance exploiting known strategies with exploring new possibilities.
+The reasoning module is the decision-making engine of SAG-Agent, responsible for a continuous cycle of skill invocation, augmentation, refinement, and evaluation.
+It orchestrates a hierarchical decision-making process that leverages the structured knowledge in both the SAG and Procedural Memory to intelligently balance exploiting known strategies with exploring new possibilities.
 This entire process is guided by a novel, graph-based hybrid reward mechanism.

-\textbf{Skill Invocation.} The agent employs a hierarchical, two-stage process for skill invocation that prioritizes structured, experience-based knowledge from the SA-KG before falling back to a more general VLM-guided search, ensuring both efficiency and reliability.
+\textbf{Skill Invocation.} The SAG-Agent employs a hierarchical, two-stage process for skill invocation that prioritizes structured, experience-based knowledge from the SAG before falling back to a more general VLM-guided search, ensuring both efficiency and reliability.
 Upon entering a new state $v_i$, the agent first identifies its \textit{Neighborhood of Experience} $\mathcal{N}_\mathcal{E}(v_i)$, defined as the set of all nodes connected to $v_i$ by similarity edges:

 From this \textit{Neighborhood of Experience} $\mathcal{N}_\mathcal{E}(v_i)$, it gathers a set of high-quality candidate skills $\mathbb{S}_{HQ}(v_i)$ by collecting all skills $\{\sigma_k\}$ found on outgoing skill edges from every node: